peteash10/2017-body-of-work/README.md

 Other sections and bits of writing which flesh out the main thrust, as it were.

 - [Other works of mine which led up to this project](https://github.com/peteash10/2017-body-of-work/tree/master/words/Other-Works)
-2. [Why GitHub?](https://github.com/peteash10/2017-body-of-work/blob/master/words/Misc-Texts/Why%20Github.md) - Why I'm using this service rather than a website or blog.
 3. [Focus](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Focus.md) - an essay on the differing meanings of the word in photography.
 4. [Notes on Sitting In Stagram](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Notes%20on%20Sitting%20In%20Stagram.md) - An artwork of mine referencing Alvin Lucier went viral and caused some thoughts.
 5. [Photographs are a form of data visualisation](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Photographs%20are%20a%20form%20of%20data%20visualisation.md) - I mean, it's obvious really.